 The quadcopters, on the contrary, have four fixed pitch blades which rotate at different speeds to keep the flight stable.
 One or two blades increase or reduce their speed when a quadcopter yaws or turns.
 With a single moving part in the form of a fan connected to the engine, quadcopters have a very few moving parts.
 That is why they can be manufactured in mass quantities, they are reliable and affordable.
 Some of the popular personal drones include the DJI Phantom 4 Pro, DJI Inspire 2 and the Parrot Bebop 2 Power.

-These drones are affordable and fall in the price range between $100 and $3,000 based on their functionalities.
+In a drone versus helicopter comparison, these drones are affordable and fall in the price range between $100 and $3,000 based on their functionalities.
 The simple design is the main driver behind low costs.
 Helicopter drones designed for the enthusiasts are quite rare to find and typically include radio controlled versions that are void of autonomous flight features that would enable them to cross the line of sight of operation or return back to their original place of takeoff without human intervention.

 Now, you must be wondering if quadcopters boast a simple design and mechanics, then why pilots do not fly them instead of the helicopters.
 They are affordable and require minimal maintenance but they are not easy to operate.
 Quadcopters come with plenty of integrated sensors that ensure flight stability.
 In the absence of these components, quadcopters would be a headache for the humans to control since they are so many unreliable variables to take care of.
 So, instead of adjusting the pitch of a single blade, the pilot will have to tweak and adjust four different blades at the same time.
 This fact renders them impractical for manned vehicles.